anuanushiya/TicTacToe/README.md

-#Tic Tac Toe
+# Tic Tac Toe

-I built this as a test project for an apprenticeship.
-In the process, I've attempted to keep the code clean with SOLID principles.
-I've also attempted to test all aspects of the project, with rspec for ruby and jasmine for the small amount of javascript.

-This was built in Ruby on Rails.
+This is a simple Tic Tac Toe web application built in Ruby on Rails.

+## Installation

 Clone the repo to your machine.

 ```
 bundle install